rtrppl/orgrr/readme.md

 This will search the org-directory (and all its subdirectories) for a note.
 I use [Helm](https://github.com/emacs-helm/helm) for completion and this works smooth.
 You can search for a combination of tags and title (or alias).
 A marked region is recognized to narrow search.

-If the note does not exist, then a new one with the same title will be created in the `org-directory`.
+If the note does not exist, then a new one with the chosen title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
 In other words, you should use orgrr-find and orgrr-insert to create new notes.

 ### orgrr-insert